CAR is a well known abbreviation to everyone who works in a Quality- related role across all industries (and not only in construction).

 Simply because people don’t like them!

-Raising CARs instead of NCRs is a common practice in construction industry and even a common practice for professional third party auditors who visit construction projects and companies.
+Raising CARs instead of NCRs it’s a common practice in construction and even a common practice for professional third party auditors.

 But what’s the point of raising CARs instead of NCRs?

-Blame culture and NCR-phobia is an unnessecary disease within construction industry (and probably in other industries as well but I can’t say anything about other industries…) and unfortunately it will take a lot of effort to be abolished as a culture (if ever).
+Blame culture and NCR-phobia is an unnessecary disease within construction industry and unfortunately it will take a lot of effort to be abolished as a culture (if ever)…